MVPet/Project-G.F.T/index.md

 <p>As for Gameplay Systems.
 I decided to use a form of Entity Component Model and create a base form of common entities (Stage,Fighter,Projectile) and attach components (Input, Collision, Graphics, Physics) that would be needed by each.
 This methodology allows for neater code that is self contained within its own component.</p>

 <p>The Stage is a tileset that is loaded through an XML with a graphics layer and a collision layer.
 I went with this approach as it allows for easy creation and editing of stages.
-In the final version the stages will be hard coded to prevent any alteration of data, but the XML loading will still remain for User Created Content.</p>
+In the final version the stages will be hard coded to prevent any alteration of data, but the XML loading would still remain for User Created Content.</p>

 <p>The Characters are all based off of one class, Fighter, and it's necessary components.
 However, each fighter has their own header file that houses all the data about their attributes and attacks.</p>

 <p>Current Framework Features:</p>
 <ul>
 <li>Customizable resolution settings, fullscreen/windowed (both with borderless options)</li>
 <li>Saving and customization of controls and graphics settings in ini files.</li>